St Paul's Cathedral: Ministry and functions

 St Paul's Cathedral is a busy church with four or five services every day, including Matins, Eucharist and Evening Prayer or Choral Evensong.
 In addition, the cathedral has many special services associated with the City of London, its corporation, guilds and institutions.
 The cathedral, as the largest church in London, also has a role in many state functions such as the service celebrating the Diamond Jubilee of Queen Elizabeth II.
 The cathedral is generally open daily to tourists and has a regular programme of organ recitals and other performances.
-The Bishop of London is Sarah Mullally, whose appointment was announced in December 2017 and whose enthronement took place in May 2018.

 Dean and chapter

 The cathedral chapter is currently composed of seven individuals: the dean, three residentiary canons (one of whom is, exceptionally, lay), one "additional member of chapter and canon non-residentiary" (ordained) and two lay canons.
 Each has a different responsibility in the running of the cathedral.
 As of October 2022: